MAKE-UIUC/CrackMIT/Puzzle 2/README.md

 ##Doge in the Real World

 This is the part that really held us up for a while.
 Now that we have these two printed images, what do we do with them?
-There a bunch of number and a bunch of lines.
+There was a bunch of numbers and a bunch of lines.

 We eventually realized that folded in the right way, some of the lines started to form letters.
 We got to this in two ways